Skip to main content

 JavaScript

-Selects ProcessC
+Selects the action ID ProcessC

 function ToProcessC(five, context, result) {